yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 2. A virtual machine configured with (see Before the hands-on lab):

-    b.
+    a.
 Visual Studio 2017 Community edition, or later

-    c.
+    b.
 Azure Development workload enabled in Visual Studio 2017 (enabled by default on the VM)

-    d.
+    e.
 Service Fabric SDK 3.1 or later for Visual Studio 2017

-    e.
+    d.
 Google Chrome browser (Swagger commands do not work in IE)

-    f.
+    e.
 PowerShell 3.0 or higher (v5.1 already installed on VM)

 ## Exercise 1: Environment setup